OpenSprinkler/OpenSprinkler-App/README.md

 > If you don't have Git, you can download the [ZIP](https://github.com/salbahra/Sprinklers/archive/master.zip) file and extract to a local directory.

-> The webapp can also be installed to the SD card of the OpenSprinkler and run directly from the device.
-For this you will need to grab the specially formatted version from the sdcard branch.

 Update Instructions:
 --------------------